MaDiS: Taming Masked Diffusion Language Models for Sign Language Generation: Methodology

-During the reverse process, the original MDLM \cite{llada} adopts a simple confidence-based unmasking strategy (Figure \ref{fig:unmasking}a).
+\textbf{Unmasking with Temporal Checkpoints (UTC).} During the reverse process, the original MDLM \cite{llada} adopts a simple confidence-based unmasking strategy (\cref{fig:unmasking}a).
 Specifically, at each step, the model unmasks $k$ tokens with the highest confidence, defined as the maximum of their categorical probabilities.
 However, this unconstrained strategy leads to highly diverse unmasking orders.
-Denoting the number of generated tokens as $M$, the total number of possible unmasking orders is:

-When $M=100$ and $k=4$, this number is approximately $2.9\times10^{123}$.
+Denoting the number of generated tokens as $M$, the total number of possible unmasking orders is: When $M=100$ and $k=4$, this number can achieve $2.9\times10^{123}$.
 Although such diversity can enhance model performance, it also results in slow convergence \cite{prabhudesai2025diffusion}.

-Inspired by VAR \cite{tian2024var}, which adopts a coarse-to-fine generation scheme with progressively enhanced resolution, we propose a novel unmasking strategy with temporal checkpoints (UTC), as shown in Figure \ref{fig:unmasking}b.
+Inspired by VAR \cite{tian2024var}, which adopts a coarse-to-fine generation scheme with progressively enhanced resolution, we propose a novel unmasking strategy with temporal checkpoints (UTC), as shown in \cref{fig:unmasking}b.
 Specifically, we divide the reverse process into three stages at $t=0.75$ and $t=0.5$, where $1/4$ and $1/2$ of the tokens have been unmasked, respectively.
 Both pivot states are enforced to contain uniformly distributed tokens, while a standard confidence-based unmasking strategy is applied within each stage.
-Consequently, the number of possible orders under our UTC is substantially reduced to:

-When $M=100$ and $k=4$, UTC reduces the number of orders by $10^{41}\times$ compared to vanilla unmasking strategy (Figure \ref{fig:unmasking}c), thereby improving training efficiency.
-Moreover, the model can generate coarse-grained results at lower temporal resolutions in the early stages of inference, which provides a basis for further acceleration.
-To ensure training–inference consistency, we employ predefined index masks to filter out infeasible states during training.
+Consequently, the number of possible orders under our UTC is substantially reduced to: When $M=100$ and $k=4$, UTC reduces the number of orders by $10^{41}\times$ compared to vanilla unmasking strategy (\cref{fig:unmasking}c).
+Moreover, the resulting generation process follows a coarse-to-fine structure, with both factors jointly easing model learning and accelerating convergence.
+To ensure training-inference consistency, we employ predefined index masks to filter out infeasible states during training.
 More implementation details are provided in the supplement.